The window for innovative diagnostics is open

 Recent data suggests antibody tests are not actually very good at detecting if someone has had Coronavirus; many virus-positive patients have been antibody negative, so there appears to be other immune responses taking place involving T-cells, but that’s another topic.

 While existing lab analyzers are currently the workhorse of testing due to high performance, high throughput and low cost, relaxation of regulations and rapid cash injections have meant there are some highly innovative new developments which are pushing the boundaries and re-shaping the landscape of point-of-care molecular diagnostics.

 Faster and lower cost point-of-care tests that are more convenient to the end user have the ability to provide results while-you-wait, meaning local outbreaks can be identified sooner and less time is wasted unnecessarily self-isolating.
 With greater access and clear social and economic benefits, more people will engage with testing on a regular basis.
 Covid-19 testing applies to the global population – it is not just a one-time event, but repeated frequently, time and again.
 The market size is huge, and the commercial opportunity is immense.

 But the window of opportunity presented may be short-term due to the nature of the current global circumstances.
 Companies will have to act fast in technology development to devise compelling embodiments that differentiate them from very similar competitors.
-Speed and innovative thinking will be key to win and maximise the opportunity.
+Speed and innovative thinking will be key to win and maximize the opportunity.

-Partner & Head of diagnostics
+Partner & Head of Diagnostics

-Senior Consultant Bio-scientist
+Senior Consultant Bio-Scientist

 Senior Innovation Consultant Diagnostics and Life Sciences